-On February 10, 2023, the Company acquired all outstanding stock of Mountain US Corporation (formerly known as Mobilize.Net Corporation) (Mountain), a privately-held company which provides a premier suite of tools for efficiently migrating databases to the Data Cloud, for preliminary consideration of \$ 76.3 million in cash.
+On February 10, 2023, the Company acquired all outstanding stock of Mountain US Corporation (formerly known as Mobilize.Net Corporation) (Mountain), a privately-held company which provides a premier suite of tools for efficiently migrating databases to the AI Data Cloud, for preliminary consideration of \$76.3 million in cash.
 The Company acquired Mountain primarily for its talent and developed technology.
 The Company has accounted for this transaction as a business combination.

-The following table summarizes the preliminary allocation of purchase consideration to assets acquired and liabilities assumed based on their respective estimated fair values as of the date of acquisition:
+The following table summarizes the preliminary allocation of purchase consideration was allocated to assets acquired and liabilities assumed based on their respective estimated fair values.
+The allocation of purchase consideration, inclusive of measurement period adjustments, was as of the date of acquisition: follows:

 Estimated Fair Value (in thousands) Estimated Useful Life (in years)

+Estimated Fair Value

 Cash and cash equivalents \$ 11,594

+Cash and cash equivalents

+Goodwill

 Goodwill 45,450

+Developed technology intangible asset 33,000

-Developed technology intangible asset 33,000 5
+Developed technology intangible asset 5

+Other net tangible liabilities

+Other net tangible liabilities

 Other net tangible liabilities (6,669)

 Deferred tax liabilities, net (1) (7,114)

+Deferred tax liabilities, net (1)

 Total \$ 76,261

+Total